MatHyp/Social-Face/README.md

 # Social-Face

 FullStack Responsive MERN Social App.
 With basic authentication system, creating accounts and posts with images including likes,commants and functions to search , follow and disfollow another user.
+Project is still in progress.

 Technologies used in the project: